Target species

 Special precautions for use

-Use of the product should be based on susceptibility testing of the bnacteria isolated from the animal.
+Use of the veterinary medicinal product should be based on susceptibility testing of the bacteria isolated from the animal.
 If this is not possible, therapy should be based on local (regional, farm level) epidemiological information about susceptibility of target bacteria.

-Use of the product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to tiamulin.
+Use of the veterinary medicinal product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to tiamulin.

 Use during pregnancy, lactation or lay

-The product can be used during pregnancy and lactation in pigs.
+Can be used in pigs during pregnancy and lactation

 Tiamulin has been shown to interact with ionophores such as monensin, salinomycin and narasin and may result in signs indistinguishable from an ionophore toxicosis.
 Animals should not receive products containing monensin, salinomycin or narasin during or at least 7 days before or after treatment with tiamulin.
 Severe growth depression, ataxia, paralysis or death may result.
 If signs of an interaction do occur, stop both the administration of tiamulin-medicated drinking water and also the administration of ionophore-contaminated feed immediately.
 The feed should be removed and replaced with fresh feed not containing the anticoccidials monensin, salinomycin or narasin.
 Concomitant use of tiamulin and the divalent ionophore anticoccidials lasalocid and semduramicin do not appear to cause any interaction, however the concomitant use of maduramicin may lead to a mild to moderate growth depression in chickens.
 The situation is transient and recovery normally occurs within 3- 5 days following withdrawal of tiamulin treatment.